perevalovds/qtcomputeshader/README.md

 ### Requirements

 * OpenGL >= 4.3.
-* Qt >= 5.14.

-Code was tested on Windows, but contains no platform-specific code.
+* Tested on Qt = 5.15, Windows, but contains no platform-specific code.

 ### Credits
 The code is made using ideas from the following codes: